What is Etoro?

 Using a Revolut Debit Card

 Etoro does not specify the possibility of using a Revolut card to deposit and withdraw USD.
 We are aware that many people have used a Revolut card to send USD to Etoro but several others reported problems getting USD back from Etoro to a Revolut card.
-It seems safer to use bank transfers to and from a Revolut USD account.
+Using bank transfers to and from a Revolut USD account seems safer.

 You can use Paypal to deposit and withdraw USD with Etoro.
 However – we do not recommend using Paypal to convert your Euros to USD before you send them to Etoro.
 The exchange rate used by Paypal will work out a lot worse than the 0.5% Etoro conversion fee.
 On the day we tried it – the Paypal exchange rate ended up costing 3.5% – which is 3% more than the 0.5% Etoro fee.